 On August 11, 2008, we entered into an employment agreement with David Dauwalter, Director of Sales, pursuant to which we granted him an option to purchase 50,000 shares of common stock at an exercise price of \$.35 per share with 10,000 shares vested immediately and increments of 10,000 shares vesting upon reaching certain performance milestones.
-On April 1, 2009 Mr. Dauwalter earned 10,000 shares, as a result of FDA application and final clearance, and on June 15, 2009 he earned an additional 10,000 shares based upon achieving our first revenue producing FMS unit.
+On April 1, 2009 Mr. Dauwalter earned an additional 10,000 shares, for a total of 20,000 vested shares as a result of FDA application and final clearance, and on June 15, 2009 he earned an additional 10,000 shares based upon achieving our first revenue. producing FMS unit.